-Today public funding has been reduced to a small share of our budget.
+Today public funding has been reduced to less than 12% of our budget.
 Our tuition is still lower than that of the other leading law schools, and U.S. News and World Report recently said that we continue to provide a better return on investment than any other top law school in the country.

 We nevertheless compete fiercely with rival schools for the best students.
 We can no longer rely on low tuition to win those battles.
 They must be won with scholarship support for the ablest applicants.